kevinchin37/Laravel-Blog/readme.md

 # Laravel Blog

-A ongoing project for learning Laravel.
+A project for learning Laravel.

 ### Features:
 * __Admin__: